ROCm/rocThrust/README.md

 # Configure rocThrust, setup options for your system.
 # Build options:
 #   DISABLE_WERROR        - ON  by default, This flag disable the -Werror compiler flag
 #   BUILD_TEST            - OFF by default,
+#   BUILD_HIPSTDPAR_TEST  - OFF by default,
 #   BUILD_EXAMPLES        - OFF by default,
 #   BUILD_BENCHMARKS      - OFF by default,
 #   DOWNLOAD_ROCPRIM      - OFF by default, when ON rocPRIM will be downloaded to the build folder,
 #   RNG_SEED_COUNT        - 0 by default, controls non-repeatable random dataset count
 #   PRNG_SEEDS            - 1 by default, reproducible seeds to generate random data
 #
 # !
 IMPORTANT !
 # On ROCm platform set C++ compiler to HipCC.
 You can do it by adding 'CXX=<path-to-hipcc>'